peteroupc/peteroupc.github.io/bernsupp.md

 Keane and O'Brien already showed that _f_ is strongly simulable if conditions 1 and 2 are true and neither 0 nor 1 are included in the domain of _f_.
 Conditions 3 and 4 are required because _&lambda;_ (the probability of heads) can be 0 or 1 so that the input coin returns 0 or 1, respectively, every time.
 This is called a "degenerate" coin.
 When given just a degenerate coin, no algorithm can produce one value with probability greater than 0, and another value with the opposite probability.
 Rather, the algorithm can only produce a constant value with probability 1.
 In the Bernoulli factory problem, that constant is either 0 or 1, so a Bernoulli factory problem for _f_ must return 1 with probability 1, or 0 with probability 1 when given just a degenerate coin and no outside randomness, resulting in conditions 3 and 4.

-We can show that _f_ is strongly simulable on its domain showing that there is a Bernoulli factory for _f_ that must flip the input coin and get 0 and 1 before it uses any outside randomness.
+We can show that _f_ is strongly simulable on its domain by showing that there is a Bernoulli factory for _f_ that must flip the input coin and get 0 and 1 before it uses any outside randomness.

 **Proposition 1.** _If f meets conditions 1 through 4 and is a polynomial, it is strongly simulable._